 Further information can be found on the Food Standards Agency website

-You must provide evidence of all the improvements made not just those matters raised during the , inspection.
-Your evidence could include any of the following;
+You must provide evidence of all the improvements made not just those matters raised during the inspection.
+Examples of the type of evidence we hope to see include:

 - Photographs of structural improvements